 - 1 package (8 ounces) cream cheese, softened

 - 1/4 cup sugar

 - Place carrots in a food processor; cover and process until smooth.
 In a large bowl, combine the flour, sugar, baking soda, salt and spices.
 In a small bowl, whisk the pureed carrots, egg and oil; stir into the dry ingredients just until moistened.

 - Fill 12 greased muffin cups one-third full.
 In a small bowl, beat the filling ingredients until smooth.
 Drop by tablespoonfuls into the center of each muffin.
 Top with remaining batter.

-- Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 20-25 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 5 minutes before removing from pan to a wire rack.
 Serve warm.
 Refrigerate leftovers.
-Yield: 1 dozen.

 We loved these!
 We also got a layer rather than a center, but they are tasty anyway.
 Next time, I think I'm going to lightly swirl the filling in rather than just drop it.
 Thanks for the recipe!